 - To ensure that the insured has access to modern treatment methods, the IRDAI mandates that no health insurance policy shall exclude the following treatments.
 These treatments can be taken either as an in-patient or as part of domiciliary hospitalization.

 a.
 Balloon Sinuplasty b.
 Uterine Artery Embolization and HIFU c.
 Deep Brain stimulation d.
 Oral chemotherapy e.
 Immunotherapy- Monoclonal Antibody to be given as an injection f.
 Intra vitreal injections g.
 Robotic surgeries h.
 Stereotactic radio surgeries i.
 Bronchial Thermoplasty j.
 The vaporization of the prostate (Green laser treatment or holmium laser treatment) k.
 Intra Operative NeuroMonitoring l.
 Hematopoietic stem cells for bone marrow transplant.

 - Once the insured has had continuous coverage of eight years, no condition/disease other than the ones permanently excluded can be denied coverage.
 This applies even to undisclosed pre-existing diseases.

-With these new IRDAI regulations, health insurance policies are now going to be more comprehensive than ever.
 From covering mental illness to capping waiting period for pre-existing diseases, IRDAI is recognizing the need of the hour.
 So, #ThinkAhead and take advantage of these new norms.
 Review your health insurance policy and remember these new changes.